Pre-release

 person :String

 The person setting allows you to change the pronouns in all of the default response strings built-in to AdventureJS.
-For instance, if take has a response that says You pick up the axe. you can change the word You to I in this and all other responses by setting person from seconds to first.
+For instance, if take has a response that says You pick up the axe. you can change the word You to I in this and all other responses by setting person from SECOND to FIRST.

 print_inferred